shardsofblue/virginia-court-data-plea-deals/process-notes_rready.md

   	    * If I append these to the bottom, it will create more records.
 But if I ignore them, they are effectively being erased.
 Analysis shows they make up less than 1% of the data (.33%).
   * **Grouping by crime type**
     * Excel pivot table grouped by crime code chapter or subsection's looked-up text
-      * _SEAN: In my pivot table, should I be running average of average trial sentence or sum of average trial sentence?_
     * Compute difference between average sentence times of plea vs. trial (judge and jury combined)
   * **Verification**
   	* Checked rough totals between Excel and SQL